-Civilians in the crossfire: Turkey's fight against the PKK
+In Iraqi Kurdistan, civilians count the cost of Turkey's fight against the PKK

 "It was terrible.
 The warplanes struck four times: first three missiles, then two, then two more, and one missile at the end.
 There were injuries, everyone was terrified.
 The walls of our houses are cracked and the windows exploded".